 Just Space has had some involvement with groups creating their own Neighbourhood Plans.

 In 2015 Just Space collaborated with Elena Besussi and a group of staff and students at the Bartlett School of Planning, UCL, in a project where an entire class of 90 students undertook work in small groups in support of 6 neighbourhood planning groups, some of them Neighbourhood Forums under the Localism Act, others not.
 Details and examples of some of the resulting reports are here.
+In the following years the work has continued and write-ups and links will be added here.

 A guide to “Neighbourhood Planning: Keeping It Simple” by Locality (authored byTony Burton) is available to download free: http://planning.communityknowledgehub.org.uk/resource/keeping-it-simple .
 The stated intention to encourage even more communities to take advantage of the opportunities which neighbourhood planning provides.
 A further guide on how to write neighbourhood planning policies is in preparation.
 The variety of resources hosted by Locality may be helpful: http://planning.communityknowledgehub.org.uk/about Just Space is not endorsing any or all of the items.